 - If witnessed or unwitnessed arrest, initiate quality CPR and proceed to first defibrillation as soon as possible.

 - First Defib:

-- A 360 J for monophasic or use manufacturer's recommendations for biphasic.
+- A Use manufacturer's recommendations.

 - P 2 J/kg or biphasic equivalent.

-- CPR for 1- 2 minutes
+- CPR for 1-2 minutes

 - Second Defib:

-- A 360 for monophasic or use manufacturer's recommendations for biphasic.
+- A Use manufacturer's recommendations.

 - P 4 J/kg or biphasic equivalent.

 - CPR for 1- 2 minutes

 - Third Defib:

-- A 360 for monophasic or use manufacturer's recommendations for biphasic.
+- A Use manufacturer's recommendations.

 - P 6 J/kg or biphasic equivalent.

 - CPR for 1- 2 minutes

 - Fourth Defib:

-- A 360 for monophasic or use manufacturer's recommendations for biphasic.
+- A Use manufacturer's recommendations.

 - P 8 J/kg or biphasic equivalent.

 - Continue CPR and repeat treatment as indicated.

 - P Fifth and successive defibrillations will be at 10 J/kg or biphasic equivalent.

 - Consider treatable causes.

-CARDIAC ARREST: ASYSTOLE/PEA
+CARDIAC ARREST: ASYSTOLE or PEA